wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Assign roles to a user
 ----------------------

-Use the `POST /security/users/{username}/roles <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.set_user_role>`__ endpoint to assign users to one or more roles.
+Use the :api-ref:`POST /security/users/{username}/roles <operation/api.controllers.security_controller.set_user_role>` endpoint to assign users to one or more roles.
 You can add existing users to a role by specifying the user ID and role ID.

-The `POST /security/users/{username}/roles <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.set_user_role>`__ endpoint features a position parameter to set the order of role application, which is crucial when roles contain conflicting policies.
+The :api-ref:`POST /security/users/{username}/roles <operation/api.controllers.security_controller.set_user_role>` endpoint features a position parameter to set the order of role application, which is crucial when roles contain conflicting policies.
 For more details, see :ref:`rbac_priority`.

 Following the previous example, you can assign the user ``alpha-member-1`` to the ``team-alpha`` role, with *role_id* ``100``, use this request: